mohitkr05/aws-learning-by-doing/docs/labs/11-static-website-lab.md

 1. Download and install winscp or you can also use scp copy command to upload the files.

-2. Files are located at path "docs\labs\static-html-used-car"
+2. Files are located at path "docs\labs\static-html-used-car".
+Download it from [here](labs/static-html-used-car/static-website.zip)

 3. Upload the files to the EC2 instance using SFTP at the path "/usr/share/nginx/html".
 Make sure that the path has required permissions